Blog

 Previously, I posted about the FM radio plugin I was working on.
 I just posted the code to bug 168735.
 A few notes about the implementation:

-The code only supports Video4Linux 2 radio tuners (since that’s the interface my device supports, and the V4L1 compatibility layer doesn’t work for it).
+- The code only supports Video4Linux 2 radio tuners (since that’s the interface my device supports, and the V4L1 compatibility layer doesn’t work for it).
 It should be possible to port it support both protocols if someone is interested.
-It does not pass the audio through the GStreamer pipeline.

 FM Radio in Rhythmbox